 Amakusa ceramics Amakusa tojiki

-There are records showing that Amakusa Ware was already being baked when porcelain stone was discovered in about the year 1650.
-In Amakusa, which was under direct control of the shogunate in the early and middle parts of the Edo Period, villagers on the island supported themselves by baking ceramics and porcelain.
+According to written records, Amakusa ware was already being baked when porcelain stone was discovered around the year 1650.
+During the early and middle years of the Edo period (1603-1868), Amakusa was under direct control of the shogunate, or feudal military government, and villagers on the island supported themselves by baking ceramics and porcelain.

-In Amakusa, where large quantities of quality porcelain stone are produced, ancient documents show that porcelain was being baked in Uchida-Sarayama in 1676.
-There are also records showing that porcelain production started in Takahama village in 1762.
-Furthermore, in 1765, Mizunodaira Ware was established in Mizunodaira, Hondo Village (today known as Hondo City) in Amakusa District.
+Large quantities of high quality porcelain stone is produced on Amakusa and old documents show that porcelain was being baked in the Uchida-sarayama area in 1676.
+There is also documentation recording that porcelain production started in the village of Takahama in 1762 and Mizunodaira ware was established in Mizuno-daira (now the city of Hondo) on Amakusa in 1765.

-Ceramics and porcelain leveraging various resources were inherited by kilns that are in use today, and in 2003 Amakusa Ware was designated as a national traditional handicraft.
-Today, there are 11 potteries that continue to produce ceramics and porcelain with various appearances matched to modern living while maintaining tradition.
+Unique various techniques and production methods that are still in use today have been passed down over generations.
+Amakusa ware was designated as a national traditional craft in 2003.
+Today, there are eleven pottery kilns that continue to produce a wide range of ceramics that match modern living while maintaining tradition.